 Options for getting around keep expanding - there are multiple carsharing services in Alameda, you can use a smart carpooling service, and there are smart phone apps to help you plan your trip.

 Automated/smart carpooling services: Lyft Line, uberPOOL, Scoop and Waze

 Carsharing: Gig Car Share and Getaround both operate in Alameda and provide car rental options for short periods.
 Another option is Turo.

 Smart phone apps can help you navigate getting around, no matter what mode you use.

 Bike & Scooter Share: The City does not currently have a bike or scooter share program, but will be working to bring both to Alameda.
 In the past, there was an Alameda Bikeshare Program.

 Find your way around using the Bicycle and Walking Map of Alameda map published by Bike Walk Alameda.

 For any employee working in Alameda County, the Guaranteed Ride Home (GRH) program will pay for a free ride home for those who use transit, walking, bicycling, carpooling or vanpooling to get to work, in the event of unexpected circumstances such as illness, family crisis or unscheduled overtime.
 Pre-registration with the program is required.

 Learn about auto parking for visitors and regular users here.

-There are six drawbridges over the Oakland-Alameda Estuary, used to get to and from Alameda.
+There are five drawbridges over the Oakland-Alameda Estuary, used to get to and from Alameda.
 Each bridge has its own rules for when and how they're opened.
 Find out more here.